-To calculate the most accurate emissions for emergency use engines, the first step is to gather the required data and select the appropriate emission factor.
+To calculate the most accurate emissions for emergency use engines, the first step is to gather the required data and select the appropriate EF.
 To use the load factor method, the engine's rated power, operating time, and typical load factor must be known.
 Actual site-specific loading factors should be used whenever possible.
-With the selected emission factor and loading factor, the ICOM emissions are calculated using the following equation:
+With the selected EF and loading factor, the ICOM emissions are calculated using the following equation: